Manuel1Aguilar/AuctionContract/README.md

 ```
 ### Installing

-A step by step series of examples that tell you how to get a development env running
+Get a development environment running

-Say what the step will be
+Install the project's dependencies

 ```bash
 # Install the dependencies